serverfarmer/serverfarmer/README.md

 You can buy commercial support at http://fajne.it

-We can help you adjust Farmer to your needs, or we can manage your servers for you (including 24/7 telephone support and monitoring).
+We can help you adjust Server Farmer to your needs, or we can manage your servers for you (including 24/7 telephone support and monitoring).